New Blood Pressure Guidance for Kidney Patients

 Many patients find blood pressure confusing or worrying, but this new guidance is all about giving clearer, more practical information.

-For people living with kidney disease, blood pressure isn’t just another number — it’s one of the most important factors in protecting your health.
+For people living with kidney disease, blood pressure is not just another number, it is one of the most important factors in protecting your health.
 High blood pressure, or hypertension, is very common among kidney patients and, if not treated properly, can speed up kidney damage and increase the risk of heart attacks, strokes, and heart failure.

 The reassuring news is that keeping blood pressure under control, even making small improvements, can help to slow down the progress of kidney disease and reduce the risk of further health problems.
 This is just as true whether you are in the early stages of kidney disease, receiving dialysis, or living with a kidney transplant.
 Whatever stage you are at, your blood pressure is worth paying attention to.